Pyroxenium/Basalt2/docs/references/elements/BaseElement.md

 ## BaseElement:listenEvent(eventName, enable?)

-Enables or disables event listening for a specific event
+Configures event listening behavior with automatic parent notification

 ### Parameters
 * `eventName` `string` The name of the event to listen for